 Only forms of positive behaviour guidance with emphasis on discussion; encouragement and positive reinforcement are used by all staff.
-The intention must always be, in partnership with parents to assist children in being successful in all interactions.
-We support all children in developing skills for self-regulation, self-confidence and ultimately, self-discipline and sensitivity in their interactions with others.
+The intention must always be, in partnership with parents/guardians to assist children in being successful in all interactions.
+We support our children in developing skills for self-regulation, self-confidence and ultimately, self-discipline and sensitivity in their interactions with others.

 Educators respond empathetically to all children and try to identify and decrease the stressors that a child may be feeling.
-We use a collaborative approach with the children to identify the children's emotions and solve problems.
+We use a collaborative approach with the children to identify the children's emotions and solve problems providing supportive options to solve a problem.
 The desired behaviour will be stated clearly and positively, and open communication will be encouraged and supported.